zeno-ml/zeno/views/README.md

 # Zeno Views

 A core component of Zeno are modular _views_ that can display different types of data.
-Views are javascript functions that take a set of state variables and return a rendered DIV element.
+Views are JavaScript functions that take a set of state variables and return a rendered DIV element.
 While the standard cookiecutter is set up to write views using Svelte, any frontend framework can be used.

 To create a new view, use the Python _cookiecutter_ library: